Emergency room (ER) in Manchester, New Hampshire

 Committed to our community

 We are dedicated to serving our community.
-As the resource hospital for several local ambulance services, we provide emergency education and life-saving training throughout the area.
-Our innovative telestroke ambulance program exemplifies our commitment to offering the best possible care in critical situations.
+As the designated resource hospital for several local ambulance services, we provide emergency education and life-saving training throughout the area.
+Our innovative telestroke ambulance program exemplifies our delivering the highest quality care in critical situations.

 Recognized excellence in trauma care